kanetempleton/mmo_server/README.md

 # MMO Game Server

 Multiplayer game server written in Golang for high performance.
-The client I wrote that syncs with this communication protocol is written in C++ and can be found here: https://github.com/kanetempleton/mmo_client
+The client I wrote that syncs with this communication protocol is written in C++ and can be found [here.](https://github.com/kanetempleton/mmo_client)

 ## Getting Started